Sandpoint Junction

 Sandpoint Junction Connector Project Map

-• Once a modernization project on the original rail bridge is complete, trains will run in both directions across the bridges, enhancing the movement of freight in the region, reducing congestion, and benefiting commerce
+• Trains will run in both directions across the bridges, enhancing the movement of freight in the region, reducing congestion, and benefiting commerce

 • Drivers could see shorter wait times on nearby roads and streets that cross BNSF tracks